jchenek/MGBK/README.md

 `fq_list`: This is a tsv file that looks like this: "A_id`\t`A_PATH_1.fq`\t`A_PATH_2.fq`\n`B_id`\t`B_PATH_1.fq`\t`B_PATH_2.fq`\n`C_id`\t`C_PATH_1.fq`\t`C_PATH_2.fq`\n`".
 You can obtain this file using ~/MGBK/scripts/get_fq_list_from_gz.pl or create one using any text editor you like.

-`~/MGBK/scripts/get_fq_list_from_gz.pl`: This script will detect all files under the current path, extract those ending with 'gz', and create a fq_list.
+`~/MGBK/scripts/get_fq_list_from_gz.pl`: This script will detect all files under the current path, extract those ending with "gz", and create a fq_list.

 Step 1. trim and assembly
 ---------------
-For NGS metaG data, we use trimmomatic for trimming and megahit for assembly.
+For `short-read` metaG data, we use trimmomatic for trimming and megahit for assembly.

-For `coassembly binning`, run 's1_coassembly_binning_trim_and_coassembly_PE_megahit.pl' to trim and assemble.
+- `coassembly binning` run 's1_coassembly_binning_trim_and_coassembly_PE_megahit.pl' to trim and assemble.
 ```sh
 cd ~/MGBK_example
 mkdir coassembly_binning